Edgar-Donk/tkinter.ttk.style/README.md

 When we tested our corners we found that they could be produced with a reasonable antialiasing effect if we made an enlarged image, then drew the corners with pieslice afterwards reducing the image to the widget size.
-Using the corners image above we can deduce the correct gap size find the closest match to the layout of the image widget.
-With simple borders no further adjustment should be necessary where we have an outer border we may need to position these so that we are left with the correct number of uncoloured pixels that can be converted to transparent.
+Using the corners image above we can deduce the correct gap size and find the closest match to the layout of the image widget.
+With simple borders no further adjustment should be necessary where we have an outer border we have to be careful that the darker pixels match our required widget, also check the extreme top left corner that the layout of the white pixels corresponds to the required widget.
+Probably the middle corner selection will not be needed as the widget will be based upon both outer and inner borders being joined.

 This leaves the antialiasing on the arrow to be resolved.
 Our approach is that any antialiasing pixel adjacent to one border pixel should have half the colour change to those adjacent to two border pixels, there can never be a situation where it is adjacent to three